Being a John Schofield Trust mentee will put you in direct contact for a year with some of the leading journalists in British broadcasting.

 To become a mentor, please contact the Trust using the contact form.

-To become a mentee on our 2021 scheme, applications open on 21 September 2020.
+To become a mentee on our 2022 scheme, applications will open in the autumn of 2021.
 More information will be available about the application process then.

 Sarah (uses both surnames – Morris and Beale) has worked as a journalist for 31 years.
 She started off in local papers before working shifts on national newspapers, joining the BBC as a news trainee in 1992.
 She was a reporter on BBC London for several years before going on to work as a producer and reporter for the BBC in Brussels and in Washington.
 After a spell as a PR for various charities and other organisations, she’s now a producer at Channel 4 News.

 Fergus is an experienced journalist, editor and leading expert in digital newsgathering, verification, newsroom innovation and collaborative journalism projects.
 Fergus’ experience spans both the business and editorial sides of the news industry.
 He has previously worked for CNN, ITN and spent eight years as a journalist and producer at the Associated Press, where he became their first International Social Media and UGC Editor.